VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144 - Sub.md

 COMPAS (Correctional Offender Management Profiling and Alternative Sanctions) is a software that predicts recidivism of convicted criminals.
 COMPAS aims to be used to assist judges in deciding the sentence of a convicted criminal by providing a prediction of the recidivism risk of said criminal.
 COMPAS uses at least 15 factors with multiple items (Center for Criminology and Public Policy Research 2010, p10) as of 2010, this number has undoubtedly increased in the last decade.

 ### 2.4.
 Ways of Explanation
 Essential to transparency is explanation.
-Grayson mentions 4 models of explanation, of these we will consider: the deductive-nomological model, the statistical model, and the causal model.
+Grayson mentions 4 models of explanation, of these we will consider: the deductive-nomological model, and the causal model.

 To explain some event or state $x$ through causal explanation is to specify the causes of $x$. *Counterfactual causal* explanation takes the below form which we will refer to as form $C$.

 > Where $c$ and $e$ are two distinct possible events, $e$ _causally depends_ on $c$ if and only if, if $c$ were to occur $e$ would occur; and if $c$ were not to occur $e$ would not occur.
 (Lewis 1973).

 From our earlier example, event $c$ is "Bob feels tired and believes there is coffee in the fridge" and event e is "Bob goes to the fridge".
 Proving causal relationships is not trivial however.
 The methods of proof of causal relationships are complex, and "unfortunately, valid explanations of the causes of social phenomena do not come easily" (Chambliss 2018).
 Methods can include statistical inference, longitudanal studies, and controlled trials.
 These methods are discussed in greater detail in Chambliss' book 'Making sense of the social world'.

-Statistical explanation is based upon the probability of event $c$ causing event $e$.
-This takes the form "given Bob feels tired and believes there is coffee in the fridge, bob will almost certainly go to the fridge" (adapted from Howel p125).
-Causal and statistical explanation are similar in that they identify a causal event $c$ and link $c$ to resulting event $e$.
-However, the difference between even $e$ occurring and "almost certainly occurring" is critical.
-Statistical explanation only explain the likeliness of $e$, which is not sufficient to explain the $e$ itself. **Although statistical explanation is not sufficient, statistical models may be used to determine causal relationships.** For example, the statistic that 95% of tired people with coffee nearby will go to drink coffee in conjunction with the elimination of confounding variables may be used to determine the causal relationship mentioned above.

 Deductive nomological explanation involves starting from general laws and circumstances, and then showing "how that the statement describing the result can be validly inferred" (Hempel 1962 p100).
 To explain Bob's behaviour we could explain "Bob being tired and believing there is coffee in the fridge, and the general human law that individuals will take actions to remedy their fatigue implies that Bob will go to the fridge".
 Similar to causal explanation, these general laws are not trivial to prove, and themselves require sophisticated reasoning.
 Unlike deductive explanation's bottom-up approach which deduces the outcome, causal reasoning starts from the outcome event, and considers and refines the causes.
 Both causal and deductive explanation are sufficient to explain result $e$.